Portrait of Margarita: Plot

 In July of that same year, Cousin Francis brings Margarita to his house - Casa della Rocca - on Lake Garda, Italy.
 Cousin Francis shows Margarita the portrait he commissioned Giles' to paint.
 The beautiful painting will be exhibited and hopefully will launch Giles career.
 Margarita and Cousin Francis spend several wonderful weeks there, boating on the water, touring the Dolomites and visiting the local sights.
 One day by the water she meets Pietro, a young boy about her age.
 Pietro speaks Italian to her, expecting her to understand based on her appearance.
 They hit it off, and they part with plans to meet the next day.
 When she returns home, she learns from Rosa that he is her nephew, and she speaks very fondly of him.
 The next day after they swim, Pietro gives her a nickname 'Nutmeg,' because of her name and her coloring.
 Margarita bursts in to tears, as that was her father's pet name for her.
 For the first time, she experiences fully her grief at losing her father.
-She talls Pietro all about it, and their relationship strengthens.
+She tells Pietro all about it, and their relationship strengthens.

 Soon after, she learns about Francis involvement in Lake Garda during the war, working with Giorgio, Giovanni and Rosa; Francis buying a cottage in the area after the war, and Carolyn joining him.
 She learned that Pietro was Francis' nephew.
 After a near-fatal boating accident, Margarita realizes her intense feelings are for Pietro, who she loves as a partner.
 As he recuperates, they share their feelings and start to plan their future for Margarita that includes working with autistic children.
 Finally, at the last possible moment, she tells him about her coloring - her Jamaican background.
 He accepts and celebrates her West Indies heritage, and suggests that they visit there some time so she can embrace that part of herself.
 She feels able to see clearly, without being impacted, "the humiliations I had suffered to my pride among white people, the condescension of the stupid, the uncomfortable silences of the narrow-minded, the petty innuendos and hints of Miss Laura."
 She looks forward to going to Jamaica to meet and learn to love her mother's people.